cyschneck/centerline-width/README.md

 ```
 python -m pytest
 ```
-## Beta :test_tube: features
+## Beta :test_tube: Features
 These features are not included in pip install because they are still experimental and being tested/debugged.
-For more information and getting them up and running, contact cyschneck@gmail.com or ugschneck@gmail.com
+For more information and getting them up and running, contact cyschneck@gmail.com or ugschneck@gmail.com or post a question as a [Github Issue](https://github.com/cyschneck/centerline-width/issues)

+- Calculate sinuosity of river, in total and in equal parts

-(1) Calculate the dominant meander wavelength amd its variance
+- Calculate the dominant meander wavelength amd its variance

-(2) Calculate the asymmetry of the meanders
+- Calculate the asymmetry of the meanders

-(3) Calculate the dominant submeander and supermeander scales
+- Calculate the dominant submeander and supermeander scales

-(4) Extract elevation/slope from river profiles
+- Extract elevation/slope from river profiles (.kml files)

 ## Citations
 Originally a Python implementation of [R-Code CMGO](https://github.com/AntoniusGolly/cmgo) (Golly et al. 2017) but has since been extensively expanded: